KhalilMay/Master-JavaScript-Dead-Code/README.md

 ## Setup
 Some commands will overwrite the current available files and folders.
 Check if the steps are already made before executing the following commands.

-### Create the three additional variants for each subject
+### Create the three additional variants for each web page subject
 The `subjects` directory includes all variants of 20 subjects, and `lacunaWebPages` directory includes all variants of the other 16 subjects.
 The command below is already excuted for all optimization levels of lacunaV2.

 ```bash